ericseppanen/crates_io_analyzer/README.md

 This process is not the most elegant thing in the world, and the source code is about what you'd expect from a weekend project that grew out of control.
 Feel free to [suggest improvements][this-repo]!

 The `crate_inspector.py` script builds its list of crates from the published [crates.io database dump](https://crates.io/data-access).
 I used a dump from 2021-09-09.
+I only analyzed the latest version of each crate.

 For each crate analyzed, the script does the following:
 - Attempt to download the crate.
 This should always succeed (because it's in the database dump), but there are a few crates that return `403 Forbidden`.
 I don't know why (presumably security concerns or legal issues?)
 Since none of these crates appear in the top 500 list, I didn't need to mention them above.